-Judge Brown has served as Parliamentarian of the Representative Assembly of the State Bar of Michigan, after having served in the Assembly for two terms.
-He has served on the Rules Committee of the Michigan Judges Association, is a past Chair of the Washtenaw County Criminal Justice Collaborative Council and is currently an Adjunct Professor at Thomas M. Cooley Law School.
+Judge Brown is an Adjunct Professor of Law at The Thomas M. Cooley Law School, has served as Parliamentarian of the Representative Assembly of the State Bar of Michigan, after having served in the Assembly for two terms, has served on the Rules Committee of the Michigan Judges Association, and is a past Chair of the Washtenaw County Criminal Justice Collaborative Council.

 Judge Brown is a member of the State Bar of Michigan, American Bar Association, Washtenaw County Bar Association, Michigan Judges Association, American Judges Association, American Judicature Society, the Federalist Society, the Catholic Lawyers Guild, and is a Fellow of the Michigan State Bar Foundation.